 Trevor has also worked with the Social System Design Lab (SSDL) at the Brown School of Social Work at Washington University in St. Louis to use systems thinking and system dynamics to design and facilitate multiple youth summits with high schoolers around St. Louis focused around the issues of structural racism, gun violence, youth homelessness, and educational equity.
 He has also worked on a project with Reos Partners that focused on designing equitable health systems scenarios.
 Trevor believes in using systems tools to advance social justice and is passionate about using systems thinking to empower students to be leaders and advocates in their communities.

-Holly Knutson has been working in education for ten years and is currently an English language arts and math teacher for intermediate elementary students.
-She has a master’s degree in Reading Instruction from the University of Arizona.
+Holly Knutson has been working in education for twelve years and is currently a Reading Specialist working with students in grades K-3.
+Mrs. Knutson has a master’s degree in Reading Instruction from the University of Arizona.

 Dianne Lam is a lifelong learner of systems thinking and system dynamics.
 As a program assistant at the Social System Design Lab at the Brown School of Social Work at Washington University in Saint Louis, she receives the opportunity to deeply understand system insights and change her ways of thinking.
 She works as part of a team to learn about and master systems thinking/system dynamics activities, develop/maintain relationships, plan/coordinate for annual youth summits, and serve as a mentor.
 Dianne graduated from Ritenour High School, class of 2016, and is currently pursuing a higher education at Harris-Stowe State University, majoring in Secondary Education with an emphasis on Math.